What is Prader-Willi syndrome?

 Medical concerns linked with Prader-Willi syndrome

-Children with Prader-Willi syndrome can have other medical concerns like:
+Children with Prader-Willi syndrome can have medical concerns like:

 Diagnosis and testing for Prader-Willi syndrome